 In R, the exponential parameter is

-rate <- 1/mean
+rate <- 1/mean.

-returns the standard deviation,
+Note that calc_theory returns the standard deviation,

 not the variance.
 The simulation functions require variance as the